 As an Indian who discovered rock and jazz as a teenager and Western classical music as a young man, I probably 'got' Glass in less time and with less trouble than his detractors.
 He has since become a big inspiration (you may have lost all respect for me at that sentence): I have listened to all his music that I could find, watched all the films and documentaries he has scored, and read his memoir Words Without Music as well as every interview of his I could lay my hands on.
 In the process, I began to understand why he occupies such a strange place in music.

-Does this imply that repetition within a work (or a body of work) is inherently bad?
+Does this imply that repetition within a work, or a body of work, is inherently bad?
 The former is how you keep track of where you are, and is probably why so much 'new' music has little recall power; the latter is a factor that determines an artist's style.
-Glass's music gets its energy (and its reputation for causing migraine) from combining very fast music with very slow rates of change, and while he does have his pet musical devices, the way he uses them has changed remarkably over the years: his early experiments in sending up music theory (he wrote one of the only two pieces of music in the world that consist entirely of ascending phrases, and I don’t think the composer of either knows of the other) are very different from, say, latter-day operas such as The Lost and The Perfect American – and surely Brian Eno was thinking of Glass when, in his Oblique Strategies, he proclaimed "Repetition is a form of change."
+Glass's music gets its energy (and its reputation for causing migraine) from combining very fast music with very slow rates of change, and while he does have his pet musical devices, the way he uses them has changed remarkably over the years.
+His early experiments in sending up music theory (he wrote one of the only two pieces of music in the world that consist entirely of ascending phrases, and I doubt the composer of either knows of the other) are very different from, say, latter-day operas such as The Lost and The Perfect American – and surely Brian Eno was thinking of Glass when, in his Oblique Strategies, he proclaimed: "Repetition is a form of change."

 Let's turn this argument on its head.
-Musicians and aficionados may know the classical music repertoire like the back of their hand: they can recognize composers if not specific works.
+Musicians and aficionados may know the classical music repertoire like the back of their hand.
 The average listener knows little more than Mozart and Beethoven and is unlikely to lose sleep over it.
 But nobody – nobody – can mistake Glass for anyone else.
-Not only does he have a unique style (which, he constantly half-jokes, he keeps trying to get rid of), he is unfashionable enough that no one, with the possible exception of his friend P.D.Q.
+Not only does he have a unique style (which, he constantly half-jokes, he keeps trying to get rid of), he is unfashionable enough that no one, with the exception of his friend P.D.Q.
 Bach, seems to want to sound like him.

 Glass writes in his memoir that "[he] was widely considered a musical idiot [and] found this unexpectedly funny;" at least one person who knew nothing about him suggested he take music lessons.
-As we shall see, Glass knows his place in tradition all too well: he grew up listening to the likes of Bartók and Shostakovich, learnt twelve-tone serialism as a student, and counts Bach and Mozart as his major influences.
-Indeed, this section of his favourite composer Schubert’s Impromptu in A-Flat Major, D 935/2 sounds like a distant ancestor of "Opening" off Glassworks, the work that catapulted him into popular culture:
+As we shall see, Glass knows his place in tradition all too well: he grew up listening to Bartók and Shostakovich, studied serialism as a college student, and counts Bach and Mozart as his major influences.
+Indeed, this section of his favourite composer Schubert’s Impromptu in A-Flat Major, D 935/2 sounds like a distant ancestor of "Opening" off Glassworks, the work that catapulted him into popular culture.

 And that brings me to what I think is the root of the problem: Glass is famous.

-Enter Philip Glass with pedigree for days: a student of Vincent Persichetti at Juilliard, Darius Milhaud at Aspen, Nadia Boulanger and sitarist Ravi Shankar in Paris, and Shankar's tabla player Allah Rakha in New York.
-His music sounds nothing like it is expected to, and he realises that "the avenues for presenting new music [are] closed to [him]."
+Enter Philip Glass: a student of Vincent Persichetti at Juilliard, Darius Milhaud at Aspen, Nadia Boulanger and sitarist Ravi Shankar in Paris, and Shankar's tabla player Alla Rakha in New York.
+Despite his pedigree, his music sounds nothing like it is expected to, and he realises that "the avenues for presenting new music [are] closed to [him]."
 The people who champion it tend to know nothing about classical music – and, to the consternation of those involved in said music, Glass becomes mainstream.

 If one thinks about it, between teaching Glass and Quincy Jones, Boulanger’s most lasting impact has been on American popular music.
 There’s even a direct parallel with Glass in the critical reaction to Jones’ move from jazz to R&B, as bassist Buddy Catlett notes in Q: The Autobiography of Quincy Jones: